FLTC Law Firm Practice Areas in Malaysia

 Dispute Resolution

 Debt recovery is a service whereby creditor appoints third party in collecting an unpaid or long overdue loan or outstanding balance on behalf.
+In simple terms, it means initiating legal action to recover debts / monies from individual / company if they refuse or delay payment of debt.

 Property damage is described as harm done to someone’s property as a consequence of someone else’s carelessness, purposeful destruction of that person’s property, or a natural disaster.
 Flooding induced by a storm is an example of natural disaster property damage.
+Such damage may affect real property, personal property, vehicles, buildings, or other assets, and may give rise to a claim of compensation for the loss suffered.

 Family Law